 After your demonstration, enjoy an included lunch.
 The rest of the day is yours to spend at leisure.
 Dinner is on your own tonight.

-Travel from Kilkenny to the city of Cork today, stopping en route to visit Cahir Castle and Waterford.
+Travel from Kilkenny to the city of Cork today, stopping en route to visit Waterford and Cahir Castle.

-Then continue on to Waterford, where upon arrival, you’ll have free time to seek out lunch on your own, before touring the Waterford Crystal factory, prized the world over as the standard for the highest quality lead-cut crystal.
+In Waterford, you’ll tour the Waterford Crystal factory, prized the world over as the standard for the highest quality lead-cut crystal.
 Founded in 1783 by George and William Penrose, the Waterford branch of the company is now part of a worldwide operation that includes such notable brands as Wedgwood and Royal Doulton.
 You'll learn about the organization's history, and witness a glassblowing demonstration before free time to explore further or shop their fine products.

-Arrive in Cork this evening, setting off on an orientation tour around your hotel after checking in.
+Arrive in Cork late this afternoon, setting off on an orientation tour around your hotel after checking in.
 Dinner is included tonight.

 This morning, ride to Cobh (pronounced “cove”).
 This picturesque town long served as the main harbor for the city of Cork, and is dominated by the spire of St. Colman's Cathedral, which contains the largest carillon in Ireland.
 A local historian will give you some insight into Cobh's history during an included tour this morning.

 Cobh was a major emigration point for families who left the country during the Great Potato Famine, when some two-and-a-half million emigrants departed this port for North America.
 Here you'll discover the story of Irish emigration and the era of the great ocean liners, when Cobh was a very active port.
-This was the last place the Titanic dropped anchor before heading across the Atlantic on her tragic journey.
+This was the last place the RMS Titanic dropped anchor before heading across the Atlantic on her tragic journey in 1912.

-Here you can also pay tribute to the victims of the Lusitania at a quayside memorial.
-In 1915, this ship was sunk off the coast of Cobh by a German submarine, with a loss of 1,196 passengers, including 127 Americans.
+Here you can also pay tribute to the victims of the RMS Lusitania at a quayside memorial.
+In 1915, this ship was sunk by a German submarine off the coast of Cobh, with a loss of 1,196 passengers, including 127 Americans.
 This action helped bring America into World War I.

 After your tour, you'll have some time at leisure, followed by an opportunity to learn about contemporary life in Ireland—and savor a traditional meal—during a Home-Hosted Lunch in a local home.